stefanache/w10-anaconda-3-install-on-i5/README.md

 2) go to any browser(I prefer Chrome but can use any browser) and write this address URL: https://www.anaconda.com/download/

-   and click on(select) the   '64-Bit Graphical Installer(now it have and show 614.3 MB)'
+   and click on(select) the

+   	'64-Bit Graphical Installer(now it have and show 614.3 MB)'

+   under

+   	'Python 3.7 version *'(now refer to Python 3.7.1)

+   Waiting to finish the download and then open your

+        c:\Downloads

-   under 'Python 3.7 version *'(now refer to Python 3.7.1) Waiting to finish the download and open your c:\Downloads system to see that you finish the download of file named:
+   to see that you finish the download of file named:

          Anaconda3-2018.12-Windows-x86_64.exe